-- As you smoke, airways in the lungs narrow and become irritated.
+As you smoke, airways in the lungs narrow and become irritated.
 Smoke from tobacco damages the airways in the lungs and interferes with its primary function.

 Tobacco smoke contains harmful chemicals such as nicotine, carbon monoxide and arsenic which can negatively affect several organs in your body, especially the lungs.

 According to a report by US Department of Health and Human Services, smoking is the cause of chronic obstructive pulmonary disease (COPD) in nearly 90 percent of reported cases.
 Cigarette smoke has over 4,800 chemicals, 69 of which are identified to cause cancer.
 Nicotine is one of the ingredients in cigarettes that cause addiction.
 Smokers not only get physically addicted to nicotine but associate smoking with their social activities, only to make it a habit that is difficult to break.

 How smoking affects lung?